SimonBlok/react-message-bar/README.md

 ![npm](https://img.shields.io/npm/v/react-message-bar)

-This package provides a single component which shows a message/announcement bar on a page.
-A dismiss button is shown and clickable to closes the message for the current and further sessions.
+This package provides a single component which shows a message/announcement bar.
+A dismiss button is available and clickable to close the message for the current and further sessions.

 LocalStorage is used to hold the 'dismiss-state'.
 The component can receive an `announcement-id` prop to set a new